anish-dev21/newborndb/README.md

-This is a team project that I did with my classmate at my Hochschule for the database course.
+This is a team project that I did with my classmate at my Hochschule for the database course using PostGRE SQL.

 The main features of the project are:-